1888 Minneapolis General Conference

 The 1888 Minneapolis General Conference Session was a meeting of the General Conference of Seventh-day Adventists held in Minneapolis, Minnesota, in October 1888.
 It is regarded as a landmark event in the history of the Seventh-day Adventist Church.
-Key participants were Alonzo T. Jones and Ellet J. Waggoner, who presented a message on justification supported by Ellen G. White, but resisted by leaders such as G. I. Butler, Uriah Smith and others.
+Key participants were Alonzo T. Jones and Ellet J. Waggoner, who presented a message on Justification by Faith (Gal.
+2:16; Rom.
+3:28) supported by Ellen G. White, but resisted by leaders such as G. I. Butler, Uriah Smith and others.
 The session discussed crucial theological issues such as the meaning of "righteousness by faith", the nature of the Godhead, the relationship between law and grace, and Justification and its relationship to Sanctification.

 Introduction

 The Seventh-day Adventist Church General Conference Session of 1888 was held in Minneapolis, Minnesota.
 It was one of the most significant meetings the denomination had ever had up to that time since it was formally organized on May 23, 1863.
 Church historians, theologians, and laypersons consider the session to be important.
 They differ in their own perspective and interpretation of the specific events, the message presented there, and the ensuing reactions.
 The "joint Minneapolis Institute and General Conference, of 1888, involved vastly more than appeared on the surface.
 It was the culmination of a whole series of developments that led up to it."